 Me: How has this behavior served you?

-Derek: It hasn't.
-Nothing good has ever come out of it.
-It is preventing me from doing great things of which I know I'm capable.
-It's hampering personal and professional relationships.
+Derek: Nothing good has ever come out of it.
+It is preventing me from doing great things.
 It's preventing me from fully expressing myself.

 Me: Sit with the sensation.
 When was the first time it appeared in your life?

-Derek: Pain from abuse in boarding school.
-My mother told me afterward that it happened because I was different.
-So I avoid expressing myself because I don't want to feel the pain of rejection.
+Derek: Pain from abuse in college.
+My therapist told me that I was different afterward.
+I avoided expressing myself to anyone.
+I don't want to feel the pain again.